KIT-IAI/SHAPformer/README.md

 ### Demos

-For example code on how to train a SHAPformer model, refer to this notebook: [training.ipynb](notebooks/training.ipynb) (expected runtime on GPU: <5 minutes)
+The notebook [training.ipynb](notebooks/training.ipynb) demonstrates how to train the SHAPformer model (expected runtime on GPU: <5 minutes).

-For example code on how to generate explanations with a trained SHAPformer model, refer to this notebook: [evaluate.ipynb](notebooks/evaluation.ipynb) (expected runtime on GPU: <5 minutes)
+The notebook [evaluate.ipynb](notebooks/evaluation.ipynb) demonstrates how to use the trained SHAPformer model to generate predictions and explanations (expected runtime on GPU: <5 minutes).